Madagascar, Africa

 Tsiverilaza is 22 years old.
 She was a child bride but was then divorced by the husband.
 She has one boy.
 Tsiverilaza dropped out of school at grade 9 and now wants to go back to school.
 She discovered faith in Jesus during the 2019 youth camp.
 She wants to help girls subject to forced marriage.

-Mosa Razafimandimby is 18 years old and finished school in grade 9.
+Mosa is 18 years old and finished school in grade 9.
 He discovered his faith in Jesus at the 2019 youth camp and is leading a youth cell group in his village.

-Mara Marivosoa 17 years old and has only gone to grade 8 at school.
+Mara 17 years old and has only gone to grade 8 at school.
 He loves sharing the Gospel with his friends.

-Sylvain Jaonoby is 22 and is a youth leader.
+Sylvain is 22 and is a youth leader.
 He is farming with his father and loves sharing the Gospel with his friends.

-Nesefa Noeline is 19 years old and dropped out of school because the parents could no longer afford the fees.
+Nesefa is 19 years old and dropped out of school because the parents could no longer afford the fees.
 They want to go back to school.

-Zilitsoa Mara is 17 years old, goes to school and also leads a village cell prayer group along with being an assistant youth leader.
+Zilitsoa is 17 years old, goes to school and also leads a village cell prayer group along with being an assistant youth leader.

 What We Like About The Partnership